 Make a List – Even Santa makes a list before he starts his holiday shopping.
 Know whom you’re shopping for and how much you intend to spend on each person.
 Writing down an amount per person makes it easier to commit to your plan.
 Also, try to pay cash for your purchases.

 Find Best Deals in Your PJs – Save time, gas, money and frustration by shopping online this year.
 If you must go into a store compare the prices of the items on your shopping list before you head out into the madness.

 Trim Your Wallet – Pick one credit card for your holiday shopping and remove all others from your wallet.
 Don’t spread your purchases across multiple cards.
 It will help you stay on budget and be less likely to trick you that you’re spending less than you actually are.
 You’ll also reduce the amount of damage that a thief can do if you’re wallet is stolen.

 If you need some help with your holiday budget or with your credit card debt give InCharge Debt Solutions a call: 877-251-1887.
 How do you save money and stay out of debt during the holidays?
-SHARE with us on our Facebook and Pinterest page!
+SHARE with us on our Facebook!